AlexMili/torch-dataframe/doc/10_batchframe.md

 _ Both data and labels are located outside and will be loaded using helper functions

+Note that the `label_shape` may be of interest if you are using multiple labels.
+The `nn.ParallelCriterion` expects a table but a tensor that has the columns as at the first position works just as well.
+There is some difference in how the individual criterions wants their data, some want a Mx1 matrix, for instance `nn.MSECriterion`, while other require a 1D input, `nn.ClassNLLCriterion`.
+In order allow for this flexibility you can specify a combinaiton of `MxN` with and without a trailing `x1`:

+1. `MxN`: First dimension is the row and the second dimension the column
+2. `NxM`: First dimension is the column and the second dimension the row
+3. `MxNx1`: Same as 1. but with the addition of a trailin dimension
+3. `NxMx1`: Same as 2. but with the addition of a trailin dimension

 _Return value_: data (tensor), label (tensor), column names (lua table)

 ```